 Ad Impression Share

 The ad impression share column will show you your current impression for that keyword.
-You’ll notice that the column is blank; you’ll see some results only after your AdWords account triggers ads for that specific search term.
+You’ll notice that the column is blank; you’ll see some results only after your Google Ads account triggers ads for that specific search term.

 Add To Plan

 In order to add certain keywords to your Google Ads Keyword Plan, check off the boxes to the right of the keywords and select “add to plan” on the blue navigation bar that pops up.
 In doing this, you’re essentially saving certain keywords to campaigns and ad groups that you would want to include in your Google Ads account.

 Once you’ve added all the keywords to your plan, you can click on the “Plan Overview.”

 In the plan overview, you’ll be able to see the keywords you’ve added and their expected performance at the CPC they’re currently at.

 Remember that orange box that I told you I’d come back to?
 Well, what If I told you that a chrome extension was able to give you more insights on top of the few that Google’s Keyword Planner gives.

 First thing’s first, you’ll want to add the chrome extension.
 Click here to get everything set up.
 Make sure to check and alter the setting before you actually use the extension.

 Keywords Everywhere includes three different metrics that’ll appear on your Google Keyword Planner interface: